 The size of search space depends on tree size.
 Let D(n) be the number of topologically different binary decision trees of n leaves.
-It has been proven (Fayyad, 1991) that:
+Then, it has been proven by Fayyad (1991) that:

-$$D(n) = \begin{cases} 0 & n = 0\\ \frac{1}{n} \binom{2n-2}{n-1} & n > 0 \end{cases}$$ (Eq.
+$$D(n) = \begin{cases} 0 & n = 0\\ \frac{1}{n} {2n - 2 \choose n - 1} & n > 0 \end{cases}$$ (Eq.
 2)

 The search space depends also on the amount of different attribute-values and classes of the underlying concept.
-Suppose that α is the sum of the distinct values3 of all features and that c is the distinct problem classes.
-Since we use binary decision trees the number of internal nodes is n-I. An internal node can use any one of the α distinct values and that holds for every node.
-Since we allow values to be tree diff = |(levels tree1-levels tree2)+(nodes tree1-nodes tree2)|.
+Suppose that α is the sum of the distinct values2 of all features and that c is the distinct problem classes.
+Since we use binary decision trees the number of internal nodes is n-1.
+An internal node can use any one of the α distinct values and that holds for every node.
+Since we allow values to be reused, a binary decision tree of n leaves has α^{n-1} syntactically different trees regarding the attribute values.
+This has to be multiplied with the c^n syntactically different decision trees regarding the problem classes.
+Therefore, the total number of syntactically different binary decision trees of n leaves is: